clemcer/LoggiFly/docs/guide/actions.md

 title: Actions
 ---

+# Actions

 ## Container Actions

-You can configure actions for your containers.
+You can configure container actions to be triggered when a keyword or pattern is found in the logs or a container event occurs.
-Supported actions are `restart`, `stop` and `start` and are configured per container.
+Supported actions are `restart`, `stop` and `start`.

 You can perform these actions on the monitored container itself or on other containers.

-The `action_cooldown` is per action and defaults to 300 seconds (5 minutes) and has to be at least 10 seconds.
+The `action_cooldown` is per action per container and defaults to 300 seconds (5 minutes) and has to be at least 10 seconds.

 :::info
 Note that actions require access to the docker socket and generally don't work with a Docker Socket Proxy.